-Hedera the only public distributed ledger that utilizes the fast, fair, and secure hashgraph consensus mechanism.
+Hedera is the only public distributed ledger that utilizes the fast, fair, and secure hashgraph consensus mechanism.
 Hedera’s governance is fully decentralized, consisting of up to 39 term-limited and highly diversified leading organizations and enterprises.

 Hedera is a public distributed ledger and governing body built from the ground-up to support decentralized applications running at web scale.
 Developers use distributed ledger technologies to build computational trust directly into their applications.
 This allows individuals and businesses who might not know or trust each other to quickly and inexpensively collaborate, without the need for slow and expensive third-party intermediaries such as an auditor or broker.
 Public distributed ledgers allow for creating or exchanging value, proving identity, or verifying and authenticating important data.

 Hedera is unique in that it achieves the same result as the most ubiquitous public blockchains (such as Bitcoin or Ethereum) but in a way that is fast, fair, energy efficient, and secure — these advantages are almost entirely due to the underlying hashgraph consensus algorithm and the global enterprise governing body, which owns and operates Hedera today.

 Let’s unpack Hedera Hashgraph and take a look at each component individually:

 The Hedera public network is built on the hashgraph distributed consensus algorithm, invented by Dr. Leemon Baird, Hedera Co-founder and Chief Scientist.
 The hashgraph consensus algorithm provides near-perfect efficiency in bandwidth usage and consequently can process hundreds of thousands of transactions per second (throttled to ten thousand tps in beta) in a single shard (a fully connected, peer-to-peer mesh of nodes in a network).